KhalidRajan/KhalidRajan/README.md

 👋 Hey, I’m @KhalidRajan!

 👀 I’m interested in Full-Stack Web Development and Machine Learning.

+🔨 I build software applications with Python, JavaScript, Java, MySQL, and MongoDb.

 📫 Please feel free to contact me khalidrajan14@gmail.com and connect with me on LinkedIn!